Symphyotrichum ericoides: Conservation

 As of October 2022, NatureServe listed S. ericoides as Secure (G5) globally, last reviewed on 16 May 2016.
 On a US state and Canadian province and territory basis, it listed the species as Vulnerable (S3) in New Jersey, Pennsylvania, and Virginia; Imperiled (S2) in Mississippi; Critically Imperiled (S1) in Georgia and Kentucky; Apparently Secure (S4) in Iowa, Manitoba, Maryland, and Northwest Territories; and, Secure (S5) in Alberta, British Columbia, Montana, New York, Ontario, and Saskatchewan.
 It is reported as an Exotic in Québec.
 The remaining states, territories, and provinces have not been ranked.

 Uses

 Medicinal

-Symphyotrichum ericoides has been used for medicinal purposes among indigenous people in North America.
+Symphyotrichum ericoides has been used for medicinal purposes among Indigenous peoples of the Americas.
 It has been documented that the Meskwaki have used the plant both to revive an unconscious person and in a sweatbath as an herbal steam.

 Gardening

 Cultivars of Symphyotrichum ericoides are planted in gardens.
-Plants sold in the horticultural trade labeled as Aster ericoides, the old name of the plant, are usually cultivars or hybrids involving the species S. dumosum, S. lateriflorum, S. pilosum or S. racemosum, a mistake that has occurred continuously since the 19th century.
+Plants sold in the horticultural trade labeled as Aster ericoides, the old name of the plant, are usually cultivars or hybrids involving the species S. dumosum, S. lateriflorum, S. pilosum, or S. racemosum, a mistake that has occurred continuously since the 19th century.

 The following are cultivars of S. ericoides that have gained the Royal Horticultural Society's Award of Garden Merit: